After five centuries, where’s the earthquake damage?

 As with most archaeological remains in the Andes, we don’t know the name used by the Inkas for this site.
 Q’enqo has been the name used for the site since the 19th century and an information sign there states that the name is from Quechua and “signifies a zig zag line between the rocks.”
 According to other sources the word can also refer to a maze.
 Both are equally applicable because of the large, crooked channel carved through the rock and because the interior is rather labyrinthine.

 Evidence indicates that the ruler Wayna Qhapaq the second successor to Pachakutiq ordered the construction of Q’enqo.
 This would then date it from the late 15th or early 16th century.
 Physically, the site is comprised of karstic limestone.
 (The term karst should be at least vaguely familiar to those among you who have read posts from some of my other travels.
-For example, in Feeling sLOVEnia I wrote, “A karst develops when acidic water flows through and across porous bedrock composed limestone, dolomite or gypsum.”)
+For example, in Feeling sLOVEnia I wrote, “A karst develops when acidic water flows through and across porous bedrock composed of limestone, dolomite or gypsum.”)
 This composition made the rock relatively easy to carve.

 Karst rock typically erodes easily and the Inkas took advantage of that in this large lithic site.
 The interior is marked with several chambers that blend naturally occurring caves with those the people carved.
 (The monolith is very large.
-One side, the so-called Big Rock, is 10 meters long.)
-One of those chambers has 19 tall trapezoid shaped niches.
-It’s possible that these held mummified remains or that it contained a symbolic wawqi or brother of someone in the nobility.
+One side, the so-called Big Rock, is 10 meters long.)Â One of those chambers has 19 tall trapezoid shaped niches.
+It’s possible that these held mummified remains or that they contained a symbolic wawqi or brother of someone in the nobility.
 The wawqi would have contained the spirit of the person it represented.

 As with most archaeological remains in the Andes, we don’t know the purpose Q’enqo served though, as with most sites, archaeologists can assemble some reasonable speculation.
 There is full agreement, for example, that some sort of liquid flowed through the channel that provides the site’s name.
 The nature and purpose of that liquid fills the speculative role.
 Some think it was holy water, others suggest it was a corn beer called chicha, and still others say it was a pathway carrying blood.